Volkswagen Caddy: Caddy Maxi and Caddy Maxi Life

 Debuting at the 2007 Frankfurt Motor Show, Volkswagen Commercial Vehicles presented the Caddy Maxi Life the people mover version of the Maxi range.
 The Caddy Maxi range carried over all of the Caddy engine and debuted the 2.0L TDI engine producing 103 kW.

-The Caddy Maxi family is 470 mm longer version of the Caddy with 4.2 m^{3} loading space, this is due to extensions of the wheelbase which measures 3002 mm an extended, rear overhang now 151 mm, plus the growth between the sliding doors and the rear axle now at 319 mm and payload is up to 800 kg to 810 kg on commercial versions.
+The Caddy Maxi family is 470 mm longer version of the Caddy with 4.2 m^{3} loading space, this is due to extensions of the wheelbase which measures 3002 mm an extended, rear overhang became 151 mm in length, plus the growth between the sliding doors and the rear axle at 319 mm and payload is up to 800 kg to 810 kg on commercial versions.

 The Caddy Maxi Tramper, the camping version of the Caddy Maxi, debuted at the 2008 AMI Leipzig Motor Show along with the Caddy Maxi EcoFuel Study.